US energy department now believes Covid may have come from lab leak, report claims

 Still, the Energy Department’s judgement carries weight because it employs many expert scientists and conducts high-end research into viruses and diseases.

-The report is likely to bolster politicians, researchers, and commentators who argue that Covid-19 may have escaped from a Chinese tresearch laboratory in or near the city of Wuhan, where the virus first began spreading among humans.
+The report is likely to bolster politicians, researchers, and commentators who argue that Covid-19, which has killed more than 6.9 million people across the world including 1.1 million in the US, may have escaped from a Chinese research laboratory.

+While the Journal’s report contains no indication that the Energy Department mentioned China specifically, most lab leak theories focus on the Wuhan Institute of Virology in Hubei province, where Covid-19 first began speading among humans.

 This story is developing and will be updated.